choria-io/website/docs/content/deployment/mcollective/index.md

 ## Every node

-All nodes should have the _ripienaar-mcollective_ module on them, by default every node becomes a MCollective Server ready to be managed via MCollective:
+All nodes should have the _choria-mcollective_ module on them, by default every node becomes a MCollective Server ready to be managed via MCollective:

 ```puppet
 node "server1.example.net" {